Core i18n Architecture & Locale Negotiation

 - Cache-aware fallback chains to minimize cold-start latency — Ensures graceful degradation without triggering origin fetch storms or 404 cascades.

-By enforcing these architectural boundaries, engineering organizations can scale localization efforts across dozens of markets while maintaining sub-100ms TTFB, zero hydration mismatches, and strict regulatory compliance.
+Enforcing these architectural boundaries lets engineering organizations scale localization efforts across dozens of markets while maintaining sub-100ms TTFB, zero hydration mismatches, and strict regulatory compliance.